jonpalmisc/vfit/README.md

 All contributions are welcome.
 If you find a bug or have a request for a feature, feel free to create a new issue (or even better, a pull request).

+If you are submitting a pull request, please format your code with `yapf` using the default settings.
+Additionally, I am aware that camelCase naming is against the convention for Python, but it is the convention used by `fonttools`, so I have chosen to use it here as well for consistency.

 ## Credits

 Special thanks to [Viktor Rubenko](https://github.com/ViktorRubenko), who knows